Friday, December 31, 2021

 (And All Holidays In-Between)

-As soon as the ghosts and goblins disappeared I could have sworn I heard the faint voices of carolers singing We Wish You a Merry Christmas.
-But, for me, the true sign that the holiday season has officially begun is the holiday Daisy Sour cream commercial.
-What exactly is a dollop anyway?
+As soon as the ghosts and goblins disappeared, I could have sworn I heard the faint voices of carolers singing "We Wish You a Merry Christmas."
+For me, the true sign that the holiday season has officially begun is the holiday Daisy Sour cream commercial.
+What exactly is a dollop, anyway?

 Turkeys are pricey this year.
 That's okay.
 Give me a turkey burger, a piece of pumpkin pie, and a libation or two, and all will be good with me.
 The most important thing is being connected to my family and friends via technology.

 I'll be lost in the ghosts of Thanksgiving's past.
 The good times.
-All the delicious food, my mom's last Thanksgiving when we raised our glasses to her.
+All the delicious food, was my mom's last Thanksgiving when we raised our glasses to her.
 There was also the time when mom forgot the side dishes in the oven, probably because I called her for something minor, and the kitchen became a smokey haze, but I digress.

 I am thankful for the roof over my head, the food on my table, and the care I receive.
 There are many not as fortunate as I am/

 Usually, in my New Year's post, I list my goals as a writer for the coming year.
-I have been promised so many things related to my writing, that never materialized.
-I am disappointed and disillusioned that these promises were not kept.
+I have been promised so many things related to my writing, that I am disappointed and disillusioned that these promises were not kept.
 I will always write posts for this blog, but I am tired of getting my hopes up for nothing.

-I hope there is something in my posts that you can relate to.
+There is something in my posts that you can relate to.

-January2, 2022, I am giving up cocktails until Easter, April 16th.
+January 2, 2022, I am giving up cocktails until Easter, April 16th.
 I will continue my exploration of veganism in the new year as well.

-HAPPY THANKSMAS YEAR, and all holidays in-between, from this golden girl on wheels.
+HAPPY THANKSMAS YEAR, and all holidays in between, from this golden girl on wheels.

 Tuesday, November 9, 2021